 The internet will overstimulate you and writers have their best breakthroughs when they're under-stimulated, so I highly recommend you get a physical book.
 I guarantee you will get more writing done that way.
 And you'll spend less time on YouTube watching cat videos.

 Jackson is the CMO at Campfire Technology.
-Their writing software, Campfire Blaze, is available through plans starting as low as 50 cents a month.
+Their writing software, Campfire Write, is available through plans starting as low as 50 cents a month.
 Use the coupon code REEDSY21 to receive 20% off all lifetime purchases in 2021.

 His debut novel, The Quest for the Golden Plunger, comes out on June 1st and is now available to pre-order on Amazon.